Iqrajan2024/ITSOLERA-PVT-LIMITED-ADVANCED-DATASCIENCE-TASKS/README.md

 - GUI enabled easy interaction for non-technical users
 - Feature importance revealed key drivers of churn

-## 🧾 Conclusion
-This task demonstrated the full ML lifecycle, from preprocessing to deployment.
-The Streamlit interface made the model accessible and practical for real-world use.

 #  Task 2: Recommendation System with Streamlit GUI

-## Problem Statement
-With the increasing volume of digital content, users need help discovering relevant items.
-This task focuses on building a movie recommendation system using content-based filtering.

 ## Task Objective
 - Build a recommendation system using cosine similarity